Demonist/PartyMarkers/README.md

 > Use the **Check all** and **Uncheck all** buttons to quick auto marking enable/disable.
 > You can click the header to change between compact and normal view. **In the compact view auto marking is disabled**.
 > Use the **Lock** button to switch between locked and normal view.
 > Unit name can has a several colors.
 White - unit state is unknown.
 Grey - unit not found.
 Green - unit found and can be marked.
 Red - unit found and can't be marked.
 Color checked every 5 seconds.
+> This window is movable by *Shift* + left mouse button on the header.

 #Marking
 1. To mark the unit it is must be found first.
 And it is a great problem cause Blizzard API restrictions.